hcqenjoy/cyberchef-app/README.md

         💿 APP bundle
       </a><br />
       <span>
-        �Don't know what kind of chip you have?
+        ❓ Don't know what kind of chip you have?
 Learn more at <a href="https://support.apple.com/en-us/HT211814">apple.com</a>.
       </span>
     </td>
   </tr>